Hwa Chong Institution: Beijing Satellite Campus

-Xi'an Winter Campus

-In addition to the Beijing Satellite Campus, the Xi'an Winter Campus was set up in 2011 with its site based in High School Affiliated to Xi'an Jiaotong University.
-Students partaking in the Winter Campus programme would spend four weeks there attending lessons that are conducted in Chinese and focused on humanities subjects including history, geography, literature, socio-Economic as well as political aspects of China.
-This programme also provides opportunities for students who are strong in English, mathematics and the sciences, but weaker in Chinese, to better master the language and to immerse themselves in a different environment, and at the same time, appreciate Chinese culture and history.
+In 2021, the Guangzhou SCA school was established.

 Information

 Secondary 1 boys first enter the High School Section and study there for four years before proceeding to the College Section, where they prepare to take the Singapore-Cambridge GCE Advanced Level examinations at the end of Year 6.
 The High School Section uses the Mean Subject Grade (MSG) grading system in tests and exams.
 The school-wide Integrated Programme offered enables students to skip the Singapore-Cambridge GCE Ordinary Level examinations, which is typically taken by Secondary 4 students in Singapore.
+This is with the exception of the Higher Chinese Language O levels.
 The Hwa Chong Diploma was introduced in 2008 and is awarded to the best performing 30% of its graduating cohort.
 It is awarded on top of the GCE Advanced Level certificate, and is an added qualification to university applications.

 The school enrols an estimated 4,000 students, spread across the six levels, with a student-teacher ratio of 13:1.
 Hwa Chong Institution has produced 58 President's Scholars.
 The college section's Humanities Programme has a significant percentage of its students going on to study abroad at places such as the University of Oxford, University of Cambridge, Harvard University, Yale University, Stanford University, University of Chicago, NYU, UC Berkeley, Peking University and Tsinghua University.

 Consortia and faculties

 Students in the High School Section are divided into what are called consortia – a different naming convention from the typical house system.
 The four consortia in the school are Aphelion, iSpark, Ortus and ProEd.
 The iSpark consortium houses HCI's School Based Gifted Education Programme (SBGE) students.
 From 2025 onwards, future batches will no longer be differentiated by SBGE across consortiums, and will have 3 iSpark classes instead of the previous 4.
 The consortia work closely with one another and each has its own student council.
-In the College Section, the student population is divided into four faculties – Apollo, Ares, Athena and Artemis – named after Greek deities.
+In the College Section, the student population is divided into four faculties – Apollo (God of the Sun), Ares (God of War), Athena (Goddess of Wisdom) and Artemis (Goddess of the Hunt) – named after Greek deities.
+Similar to the high school section, each faculty is governed by a faculty committee which serves the student body.